 An Iowa native, singer, vocal coach, and actress, Ariel spent the past seven years in Ithaca, New York where she attended Cornell University.
 At Cornell she sang with the Cornell Chordials and won the 2010 Contemporary A cappella Recording Award for Best Mixed Soloist, and was voted Runner-Up in the A cappella Community Awards for Favorite Female Vocalist of 2010.
 She’s been a featured soloist on several a cappella compilation albums and co-wrote, produced, and starred in Sex, Drugs, and A Cappella: An Original Web Series.
 After Cornell, Ariel graduated from a 2-year Meisner Technique training program with the Actor’s Workshop of Ithaca.
 She currently serves as Program Manager of Marketing for the Contemporary A cappella Society and on the Board of Trustees for the Melodramatics Theatre Company, Inc. Ariel is a member of The Funx and recently helped start Lady Jaye.
 In Ithaca she performs regularly with The Jeff Love Band and moonlights with bands around the country.

 Dave Baumgartner, or “dB” as he is nearly universally known, is a remarkably versatile vocal percussionist who drums with a talent that is beyond his years.
 Originally from Buffalo, NY, Dave is a self-taught percussionist who began developing his craft while he was still in high school, and he hasn’t stopped drumming ever since.
 Dave has toured the world as a sought-after instructor, performer, and workshop panelist.
-He was declared “The Picasso of Vocal Percussion” by the Washington Post, and has been featured in print, TV and Radio media all over the globe.
-Dave has performed with Vocal Tonic, Toxic Audio, 4:2:Five, Almost Recess, InPulse, Street Corner Symphony, and most recently Overdrive, to name just a few of the fantastic groups that he’s had the privilege to work with.
-Dave has been to almost every SoJam, and as he remembers his first SoJam performance 10 years ago, Dave feels lucky to be able to share his love of vocal percussion with you.
+He was declared “The Picasso of Vocal Percussion” by the Washington Post, and has been featured on the internet, in print, on TV and the radio all over the globe.
+Dave has performed with Vocal Tonic, Toxic Audio, 4:2:Five, Almost Recess, InPulse, Street Corner Symphony, and most recently Overdrive, to name-drop just a few of the fantastic groups that he’s had the privilege to work with.
+Dave has been to almost every SoJam, and he feels lucky to be able to share a bit of his rhythm with you.

 Alli Brooks has served as the Executive Producer of SoJam A Cappella Festival (2008 & 2009), Creative Director for the Alliance for A Cappella Initiatives (AACI), and as a member of the CASA Board of Directors.
 She is an alumna of Florida State University’s All-Night Yahtzee, which, during her tenure as Business Manager, dominated the South region of the International Championship of Collegiate A Cappella (ICCA), becoming the first group to make three consecutive appearances at ICCA finals and ultimately winning First Runner-Up in 2008.
-More recently, Alli has become familiar to many as The Voice of Mouth Off!, the award-winning podcast dedicated to the world of contemporary a cappella music, “from news to reviews to personal views.”
-She currently resides in Boston, where she continues to participate in the a cappella community as an instructor at CASA festivals and by serving as an ICCA adjudicator.
+Following graduation, Alli became familiar to many as The Voice of Mouth Off!, the award-winning podcast dedicated to the world of contemporary a cappella music, “from news to reviews to personal views.”
+She currently resides in Boston, where she continues to participate in the a cappella community as an instructor and master clinician at CASA festivals, and by serving as an ICCA adjudicator.
 In her spare time, Alli enjoys telling jokes and spends a considerable amount of energy crafting preposterously elaborate song parodies.

 Robert Dietz has been arranging, performing, and critiquing contemporary a cappella music at all levels for over ten years.
 His career began in high school as director of the critically acclaimed group, Ascending Height, with whom he produced the first all-original high school a cappella album.
 Robert has studied at both the Australian Institute of Music in Sydney, Australia, and at the Ithaca College School of Music in Ithaca, New York where he directed the award winning all-male group, Ithacappella.
 In 2011 Robert was a member of the creative team for season three of NBC’s The Sing-Off.
 He currently resides in Los Angeles, CA where he sings locally with Jazz/Soul group, Level and tours nationally with The Lost Dogs.
 You can find him online at www.human-feedback.com.